 With the move towards sustainable, low carbon energy in the UK, alongside a need for long-term energy security, a range of renewable energy sources are under consideration by national and devolved governments in the UK.
-Some, like wind energy, are well-developed, whilst others have barely entered the public consciousness.
+Some, like wind energy, are well-developed, while others have barely entered the public consciousness.
 One such source is geothermal energy.
-In this blog, Professor Cathy Hollis explores the untapped potential of geothermal energy and outlines policy recommendations to expedite this.
+In this article, Professor Cathy Hollis explores the untapped potential of geothermal energy and outlines policy recommendations to expedite this.

 - The UK has the geological environment to produce warm water, which could be used to heat buildings.
 There is also the potential to produce some power from geothermal energy in parts of the country.

 - The temperature of water supplied from the subsurface is variable, but even cooler waters can be used to reduce the amount of energy used to heat water for domestic, leisure, agricultural and commercial properties.

 - There is some progress in small geothermal projects, but there is currently no national framework in place to incentivise and manage exploration and production of geothermal heat.

 Geothermal energy is probably best known for its capability to provide power in volcanically active settings, such as Iceland.
 However, extraction of heat from the subsurface in less geologically active countries is also possible, by drilling to depths of up to 5km in the Earth’s crust using conventional drilling technologies.
 This allows warm water, which resides in pores within the rock, to be pumped to the surface.
 This water is naturally heated by the Earth, as the temperature of the Earth increases with depth – the ‘geothermal gradient’ – usually by around 20 to 50oC per kilometre.